simran-khanuja/simran-khanuja.github-deprecated.io/index.md

 <img style="float: left;margin-right: 15px;margin-top: 7px; margin-left: 7px;height: 200px;border: 5" src=" {{ site.url }}/assets/dp.jpeg">

 Hi!
 I am a Pre-Doctoral Researcher at [Google Research India](https://research.google/locations/india/), mentored by [Dr. Partha Talukdar](http://talukdar.net/).
-My current research interests lie in (but aren’t limited to) multilingual NLP, with a focus on low resource languages and code-mixed language processing.
+I currently research multilinguality for low-resource languages and am foraying into leveraging multimodal signals for the same.

 My research experiences have given me a unique opportunity to contribute towards developing technologies for the [linguistically rich](https://youtu.be/MpPJ4Rr-5SQ) and diverse set of Indian languages, for which I am ever grateful.
 I have come to realise the importance of working on research problems that are applicable in the real world and strive to have this flavor in my research.
-I have also briefly dabbled with multimodal processing and am excited to explore it in the future!
+I wish to draw inspiration from cognitive and behavioural sciences to build technologies that make human-computer interaction more seamless and natural.

 In the past, I have had the good fortune to complete my bachelor thesis at [Microsoft Research India](https://www.microsoft.com/en-us/research/lab/microsoft-research-india/) where I was advised by [Dr. Sunayana Sitaram](https://www.microsoft.com/en-us/research/people/susitara/) and [Dr. Monojit Choudhury](https://www.microsoft.com/en-us/research/people/monojitc/).
 I have also spent some wonderful summers interning at the [MT-NLP Lab](https://ltrc.iiit.ac.in/), IIIT Hyderabad and Liveweaver, Pune.